Eagles of Death Metal: Aftermath of the attack and the Nos Amis Tour (2016–2018)

 In December 2015, the band announced the resumption of their European tour, which they had renamed the "Nos Amis Tour" ("Our Friends Tour").
 The tour included a date at the Olympia in Paris on February 16.
 Ticket holders from the November show at the Bataclan were able to attend the Olympia concert for free.

 In an interview with Fox Business Channel in March 2016, Hughes claimed that some members of the Bataclan security staff were complicit in the attack.
 Hughes subsequently apologized for his comments following condemnation from French officials and the owners of the Bataclan.
 The band were dropped from the lineup of the Rock en Seine festival for these and other comments.
 At the reopening of the Bataclan in November 2016, Hughes and another band member were reportedly denied entry by staff due to Hughes' comments.
 However, according to the band's manager, Hughes never attempted to enter the club, though he was in Paris at the time of the concert.

 A documentary directed by Colin Hanks, son of Tom Hanks, about the band and the aftermath of the Bataclan attack, entitled Eagles of Death Metal: Nos Amis (Our Friends), premiered in February 2017 on HBO.
 The band was announced as a supporting act alongside Russian Circles on Mastodon's Spring 2017 tour in the United States.
 During the first show of the tour on April 14 in Missoula, Montana, Hughes introduced Jennie Vee as the new bassist for Eagles of Death Metal.
 On March 28, 2017 Jay Chandrasekhar announced on Vimeo that Eagles of Death Metal was scoring the movie Super Troopers 2.

 On April 26, 2017, the Spanish police announced that one of the nine men arrested the previous day in connection with the March 2016 terrorist attacks in Brussels was spotted and questioned outside the band's concert venue in Barcelona on September 10, 2016.
 According to the police source, he was subsequently put under surveillance, as were his entourage, which eventually led to the arrest of the nine men on April 25, 2017, in and around Barcelona.

 On December 31, 2018, the band played a New Year's Eve Show at The Catalyst, a nightclub in Santa Cruz, California.
 During the set the band played "Kiss the Devil" for the first time in three years.
 Singer Jesse Hughes announced to the crowd before playing the song that the band "was taking back a song taken from them", and after singing the song expressed his appreciation to the crowd for being a part of reclaiming his song.
+They will tour in August of 2026.